jmbredenberg/Mafia-rules/README.md

 If a player says “BANG” to a mafia, they may say “Disarm.”
 (They have 10 seconds to say this).
 If they do, then they ask the attempted killer if they are a serial killer.
 If the attempted killer was a serial killer, then the mafia survives.
 If they were not a serial killer, then the mafia still dies.

-###Don: (Anytime a mafia is mayor)

-Whenever a mafia (not serial killers) is elected mayor, they automatically become the Don.
+###Don:

+Once per game, the mafia can designate one mafia (not a rogue) to be the Don.
+The Don does not have to be someone who started the game as mafia.
 When the Don makes a kill, the victim’s microphone and any cameras in that area do not work.
 Additionally, the Don comes up negative if an investigator tries to investigate them for any kill they have made so far in game.
 If two consecutive mafia kills are made by the Don, then the Don loses their powers (though if they are impeached then reelected, they become Don again).

-When a mafia is no longer Don, they come up guilty for any kills they made in the past, as normal, (including those they made while they were Don).

-When a mafia becomes Don, they come up negative for any kills they made in the past (including those they made before they were Don).
+If two of three consecutive mafia kills are made by the Don, then the mafia loses the Don powers permanently.
+However, they still come up negative on all kills they made before they lost their Don powers.

 ###Mafia restrictions: